wkennedy3125/GetAndCleanDataProject/README.md

 The variables currently look like:
 * tBodyAcc-mean()-Z
-* tBodyAcc-std()-X
+* fBodyAcc-std()-X

 1. Remove parentheses
 2. Change first dash to an underscore to differentiate breaks
-3. Change leading 'f' to 'frequency.'
+3. Change leading 'f' to 'frequency\.’
 Makes it easier to separate into other column below.
-4. Change leading ’t’ to ‘time’
+4. Change leading ’t’ to ‘time\.’
 5. Change 'mean' to 'Mean' to maintain naming convention
 6. Change 'std' to 'StandardDeviation' to maintain naming convention
 7. Replace column names with new ones

+The new variables now look like:
+* time.BodyAcc_Mean-Z
+* frequency.BodyAcc_StandardDeviation-X

 ****